midnightntwrk/midnight-architecture/proposals/0009-composable-contracts-syntax.md

 }
 ```

-Interfaces do not contain witness or ledger declarations.
-Interfaces are not deployed to the blockchain; they are simply a
+Interfaces do not contain witness or ledger declarations, and the circuits defined in interfaces may not have access (`export`)
+modifiers.
+Interfaces are not deployed to the blockchain; they are simply a type-level construct.
+The type-checking procedure
-type-level construct.
-The type-checking procedure for contracts implementing interfaces is similar to that of the type-checking
+for contracts implementing interfaces is similar to that of the type-checking procedure for classes that implement interfaces in
-procedure for classes that implement interfaces in Typescript; a contract that implements an interface must provide implementations
+Typescript; a contract that implements an interface must provide implementations for all interface circuit declarations
-for all interface circuit declarations in the interface it implements.
+in the interface it implements.
 Only contracts can implement interfaces.
-For example, the
+For example, the `AuthCell` contract can implement
-`AuthCell` contract can implement the `IAuthCell` interface:
+the `IAuthCell` interface:

 ```
 interface IAuthCell[V] {